Industrialist Rahul Bajaj dies at 83 in Pune

 Congress leader Abhishek Manu Singhvi said Bajaj always “spoke truth to power”.
 “Together in RS [Rajya Sabha], he and I shared many lighter moments in central hall and at dinner at his house during session.”

+Congress leader Milind Deora also expressed his condolences at the death.
+“Hard to come to grips with the news that India’s most outspoken industrialist, Rahul Bajaj is no more,” he wrote on Twitter.
+“Many of us knew of Rahul uncle’s health was deteriorating but the news of his passing comes as a shock.”

 Biocon chief Kiran Mazumdar Shaw said that she was “devastated” by the news.
+The country, she said, has lost a “great son” and a “nation builder”.

+Nationalist Congress Party chief Sharad Pawar remembered Bajaj as a philanthropist who was like a “lighthouse” for young entrepreneurs.
+“The grandson of eminent freedom fighter Jamnalal Bajaj brought transformation in society especially in poor and middle-class people with his two-wheel technology – a Bajaj Bike,” he added.

+Nationalist Congress Party MP also expressed grief at Bajaj’s death, describing him as among India’s foremost business leaders, who was an inspiration to all.
+“We will miss him dearly and his wise counsel,” she said in a tweet.